Aliases for CCL23 Gene

 External Ids for CCL23 Gene

 Previous HGNC Symbols for CCL23 Gene

 This gene is one of several chemokine genes clustered on the q-arm of chromosome 17.
 Chemokines form a superfamily of secreted proteins involved in immunoregulatory and inflammatory processes.
 The superfamily is divided into four subfamilies based on the arrangement of the N-terminal cysteine residues of the mature peptide.
 This chemokine, a member of the CC subfamily, displays chemotactic activity on resting T lymphocytes and monocytes, lower activity on neutrophils and no activity on activated T lymphocytes.
 The protein is also a strong suppressor of colony formation by a multipotential hematopoietic progenitor cell line.
 In addition, the product of this gene is a potent agonist of the chemokine (C-C motif) receptor 1.
 Alternative splicing results in multiple transcript variants that encode different isoforms. [provided by RefSeq, Jul 2013]

 GeneCards Summary for CCL23 Gene

-CCL23 (Chemokine (C-C Motif) Ligand 23) is a Protein Coding gene.
+CCL23 (C-C Motif Chemokine Ligand 23) is a Protein Coding gene.
 Diseases associated with CCL23 include squamous cell carcinoma, head and neck.
-Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include heparin binding and CCR1 chemokine receptor binding.
 An important paralog of this gene is CCL15.